 The official currency is the Singapore dollar (SGD).

 You can easily exchange Australian dollars for SGD in Singapore.
-Declare amounts exceeding SGD20,000 or foreign currency equivalent on arrival.
+Declare amounts over SGD20,000 or equivalent on arrival.

 ATMs are available across the country.
 Hotels, restaurants and shops accept international credit cards.